alemorm/SmartLight/README.md

       - Under event name write `lamp_off`
     - **Then That** -> Search and select WeMo Smart Plug
       - Select the `Turn off` action

-- Make the utility script [`keyHandler.sh`] executable by running:
-  - `chmod +x keyHandler.sh`
-  - Then, run the script by:
-    - `keyHandler.sh -b`
-    - You should notice the WiFi and IFTTT Key information appear in the [`TimeLightClient`] source file
-  - **IMPORTANT NOTE**: Make sure to run `keyHandler.sh -b` before committing any changes to ensure that no sensitive information is being tracked

 - Download and install the [Arduino IDE][arduino] (can be any PC/Mac/Linux OS version):

 - Open the Arduino IDE and follow [this tutorial][esp32tutorial] to add the ESP32
   - This specific project used the NodeMCU-32S variant of the ESP32 but make sure to check which ESP32 variant you are using

+- Follow [this tutorial][esp32filesystem] to add the [Arduino ESP32 filesystem uploader][esptool_py] plugin tool to the Arduino IDE that lets you add files to the ESP32 using the SPIFFS filesystem:
+  - Once the tool has been configured, make sure to select **Tools>ESP32 Sketch Data Upload** to upload the `auth.keys` file to the ESP32

-- Follow these circuit schematics to set up the testing light-sensing circuit.
+- Then, follow this circuit schematic to set up the testing light-sensing circuit.

 ![LDR Test Circuit][testcircuit]